 The important members of the court, and associated tropes, are:

-- The ruler.
-Normally this is the monarch, but sometimes the role is filled by a regent.
+- The ruler: normally this is the monarch, but sometimes the role is filled by a regent.
 Either way, this person bears ultimate responsibility for the conduct of the nation.
 Many factions, both within the court and outside, will be attempting to control or depose them.
 An evil regent may attempt to become Regent for Life.
-Good regents, as well as kings, act as mentors to their successors.
-(Though some evil kings may try to arrange matters so that they won't need a successor...)
+Good regents, as well as sovereigns, act as mentors to their successors.
+(Though some evil kings may try to arrange matters so that they won't need a successor....)

-- The Harem.
-Most often found in Middle Eastern or Far Eastern settings.
-Guarded by eunuchs.
+- The Harem: most often found in settings with a strong Islamic and/or Asian influence.
+Guarded by eunuchs, who tend to be bad news.
 There is intense competition within the harem for the king's favour, and a tense relationship with the Queen (if there is a Queen).

-- Royal children.
-The daughters get married off, perhaps after an Engagement Challenge.
-Finding something for the spare sons to do tends to be a problem for Kings.
+- Royal children: the nation's long-term future lies with them, so it falls on them to learn their trade early on, and preferably marry well—probably after an Engagement Challenge.
+Now, the kids outside the direct line of succession can make real nuisances.
 If they're not kept busy, sibling rivalry often turns lethal.
 Illegitimate royal children get high status, but are outside the line of succession.
+There is almost always a princess, whether of the Rebellious, Classic, or Politically-Minded variety.
 The Sheltered Aristocrat is sadly spoiled and naive, The Evil Prince can decimate a regent's offspring.
 The Wise Prince, in contrast, would be any good king's pride.
-During part of the middle ages it was customary for younger siblings and sons to be encouraged to join the clergy.
+During part of the Middle Ages it was customary for younger siblings and sons to be encouraged to join the clergy; after the development of professional militaries, younger royal sons have tended to join the armed forces and often ended up as career officers.note

-- The court jester.
-Can be any form of entertainer, e. g. a minstrel or resident troubadour.
-These people have no official power, but do have the king's ear, and can often speak freely.
-Usually either the comic relief or a power behind the throne.
+- The Court Jester: can be any form of entertainer, e.g. a minstrel or resident troubadour.
+These people have no official power, but do have the king's ear, and can often speak freely under the guise of silliness.
+Usually either pure comic relief or a power behind the throne and frequently turns to be wiser or, in some cases, more dangerous that they seem at first.
 In more modern ages jesters were replaced by other entertainers such as royal composers, poets laureate etc. Sometimes the jester is secretly also something else, for example a court wizard or spymaster (like Zorn and Thorn of Final Fantasy IX fame).

 - A common ploy is for a patron to introduce suitable candidates to the ruler.
 If any of them find favour, the patron can then influence the ruler by passing suggestions through the favourite, though ambitious favourites will turn on their patrons the moment they have a better one.

-- Any mistresses the king has.
-Essentially the same role as favourites, but usually less respectable (although between Charles VII and Louis XV the position of official mistress to the king was highly prestigious in France).
-This doesn't stop ambitious courtiers parading their sisters in front of the king.
+- Any mistresses/concubines the king has: essentially the same role as favourites, but usually less respectable (although between Charles VII and Louis XV the position of official mistress to the king was highly prestigious in France).
+This doesn't stop ambitious courtiers from parading their sisters in front of the king.
+If the aforementioned Royal Harem is present, mistresses will live there.

 - If there are enough nobles, they might form a separate body within the court that acts as a kind of legislature for the nation.
 Expies of the British House of Lords, the French Estates-General (or just the First and Second Estates), the Roman Senate, and the Holy Roman Reichstag are common.

-- Caterers: This is actually a fairly important job, absurd as it sounds.
-Knowing how to put on a good Fancy Dinner or Dances and Balls puts people in a good mood to begin negotiations, and advertises a monarchs importance.
-If The Kingdom can pay for political disputes with wine instead of blood, The Kingdom has gotten a good deal.
+- Caterers: this is actually a fairly important job, absurd as it sounds.
+Knowing how to put on a good Fancy Dinner or Dances and Balls puts people in a good mood to begin negotiations, and advertises a monarch's importance.
+If The Good Kingdom can pay for political disputes with wine instead of blood, The Good Kingdom has gotten a good deal.
 As a footnote, having rival dignitaries drunk(or drugged) during a negotiation can be a useful if risky ploy.
-Certain palace servants like the Seneschal or Major-domo will have making deals with caterers as one of their major jobs.
+Certain palace servants like the sénéchal or majordomo will have making deals with caterers as one of their major jobs.
 Other servants have need of these as an obvious part of their role.
 Cooks need food.
 Bards need special effects experts, musicians and so on, the palace itself needs architects, and everyone needs expensive clothing, sometimes even including servants.

 Many of these people will have their own circle of courtiers filling the same roles, but their titles will be lesser.
 Though the stakes are lower, the politics is no less vicious.